New Bedlam Project

 In early 2006, Louise Bohmer and Jodi Lee discussed what goes on in the depths of a writer’s mind when they are afflicted – perhaps blessed – with insomnia.
 Within days Jodi had outlined a proposal for an anthology set in the nearly-fictional town of New Bedlam, and by the end of the year the wheels had been set in motion.
 Courting Morpheus was finally published in 2010 through Belfire Press, one full year after The New Bedlam Project launched in April of 2009.

-From the candle’s flame to the darkest corners of imagination, New Bedlam has grown to encompass far more than anyone ever dreamed of.
+From the candle’s flame to the darkest corners of imagination, New Bedlam grew to encompass far more than anyone ever dreamed of.
 The monsters have definitely escaped their bounds, and the writers may never sleep again.

 Even Morpheus dares not walk these streets alone…